-The residential status of an individual is important while taking into consideration the tax liability in a particular fiscal year.
+The residential status of an individual is important while taking into consideration the tax liability in a particular financial year.
 Any change in your residential status is likely to have a direct impact on your tax liabilities.
+In this article, we will discuss how the residential status affects the incidence of income tax.

 The NRI status primarily depends on the period of your stay in India.
 As per Section 6 of the Income-tax Act, 1961 (ITA), you can be treated as an NRI in any given financial year (FY) provided you are present in India: